Deceptrax123/Weighted-Bounding-Box-Fusion/README.md

 # Bounding Box Fusion
-The repository is a part of Mitigating-Negative-Transfer It contains the code for fusing detections of results obtained from different mitigation methods.
+The repository is a part of Mitigating-Negative-Transfer.
+It contains the code for fusing detections of results obtained from different mitigation methods.
 Experiments were carried out using various combinations of mitigated instances and model weights.